anas10rahman/Portofolio/incident-report-example.md

 ## Incident Information

 - Date: 2025-06-18
-- Reported by: Client A — BI Team (via support ticket)
+- Reported by: Client A — BI Team
 - Environment: Tableau Server (Production), Linux
 - Priority: High
 - Status: Resolved

 ## Summary

 The client reported that the **Data Server** service on Tableau Server was in an error state, affecting data source connectivity.
-Log analysis showed that the issue was not limited to Data Server — the **Backgrounder** and **VizQL Server** services had also errored.
+Log analysis showed that the issue was not limited to Data Server — the **Backgrounder** and **VizQL Server** services had also in an error state.
 All three had been terminated by the **Server Resource Manager (SRM)** due to memory exhaustion.
 Services were restored after a restart.

 ## Impact